Diversity, Equity, Inclusion, Accessibility

 DEIA Council Highlights:

-- A DEIA sub-committee comprised of Parents as Teachers board members monitors and ensures that diversity, equity, inclusion, and accessibility are implemented at all levels of the organization.
+A DEIA sub-committee comprised of Parents as Teachers board members monitors and ensures that diversity, equity, inclusion, and accessibility is infused and informs all levels of the organization.

 Spanish Language Training is Making an Impact

 Parent educators and supervisors from across the United States are sharing their excitement about participating in Parents as Teachers core training in their home language.
 Here’s what some of them said: